AKSharma01/Online-Game-Play/README.md

 Within database sql queries are written for creating table & inserting the Data into the DataBase

 This is online game play in which there are list of player.
 All player have their Score & rank.
-On choosing any player from the list, their respactive score & rank will be displayed on Web Page.
+On choosing any player from the list, their respective score & rank will be displayed on Web Page.

 PHP is used as a backend programming.